OVERVIEW

 Density Testing: Experimented with layout variations to optimize information density and enhance discoverability.

-IMPACT Delivered
+IMPACT DELIVERED

 Measurable, Reliable Improvements